codefresh-io/docs.codefresh.io/_docs/deployments/gitops/applications-dashboard.md

 **Context menu**
 Every resource has a context menu that opens on clicking the three dots on the right of the resource.
 The options available differ according to the type of resource.
 > If you have deep links configured for applications/resources for Hybrid GitOps Runtimes, these are also displayed in the context menu.
-To configure deep links in Codefresh, see [(Hybrid GitOps) Configure Deep Links to applications]({{site.baseurl}}/docs/installation/gitops/monitor-manage-runtimes/#hybrid-gitops-configure-deep-links-to-applications--resources).
+To configure deep links in Codefresh, see [(Hybrid GitOps) Configure Deep Links to applications & resources]({{site.baseurl}}/docs/installation/gitops/monitor-manage-runtimes/#hybrid-gitops-configure-deep-links-to-applications--resources).

 {% include
 image.html